 another tent designer had teamed up with another major company

 and were about to introduce their own geodesic tent, but things

 fell apart at the last minute..
 Click

 here to skip to that story about Snowlion and equipment designer

 The US postage stamp shown above does not picture Bob Gillis!
 Across the top of the stamp, you see "R. Buckminster Fuller."
 His nickname was "Bucky," and many regard him as the Forerunner of the whole geodesic tent revolution.
 He is undoubtably the person who made the world's first geodesic tents, and even sold some to the US Army in the 1950s.
 Notice the domes pictured on the stamp!
 But Bob Gillis does figure prominently in terms of a modern backpackable geodesic that made it to the retail market.
-He's the guy who showed up at North Face one day and met with owner Hap Klopp to present a geodesic tent concept.
+He says that he showed up at North Face one day and met with owner Hap Klopp to present a geodesic tent concept.
 In the decades since then, Gillis has offered geodesic design shelters of various designs, up to 30 ft. in diameter, but he has not been himself in the backpacking/mountaineering tent market.

 Another tent backstory: Who the heck gets the credit for the FIRST DOME TENT (non-geodesic)?
 Click for information about his fascinating topic.